Aardvark Israel

 You will boost your resume, gain new skills, and meet new people through your internship or volunteer placement.
 Each week, approximately 16-20 hours will be spent in a wide range of internship and volunteering options.
 The program staff will also provide coaching and support throughout the semester/year in order to help you make the most of the experience.
 Examples of placements include: media outlets, top startups, archeological dig, hospitals, marketing, fashion, English teaching, non-profit, community gardening, zoo, and many more.
 Our placement coordinators will work with you to find the best placement to suit your interests and skills.

-Every Tuesday, students participate in educational field trips – exploring off the beaten path sites around Israel.
-From nature reserves, to historical sites, from museums, to fascinating communities, each week holds something new.
-Examples of trips include: Hevron, Graffiti Tour of Tel Aviv, Herodian (King Herod’s Fortress), Ein Mabua Natural Spring, the Temple Mount, Gaza Border Communities, overnight trips to Galil, Golan, Negev, and the Judean Desert, and many more!
+Examples of trips include: Graffiti Tour of Tel Aviv, Herodian (King Herod’s Fortress), Ein Mabua Natural Spring, the Temple Mount, Masada and the dead sea, overnight trips to the Negev, and the Judean Desert, and many more!

 Through evening activities, participants will have both social and educational opportunities to further enhance their experience.
 Options will include sports, social and cultural events, guest speakers, and leadership development activities.
 With an evening lesson of krav maga, a Moroccan Jewish cooking workshop, poyke on the beach, rock climbing, thINK (“I Never Knew” activity with our Jewish Life Coordinator), and more, students will explore the many faces of Israel and its society.